The name of the Bitmap resource.

 As soon as a margin is set, the margin area is not stretched or tiled, but only the area outside.
 This can be used to define frames, for example, where the four corners of the bitmap are preserved in size and only the rest of the bitmap is stretched.

 On Windows systems, the maximum size for bitmaps is 2048 x 16384 pixels.
 Note that this refers to the bitmap size in memory rather than to the absolute size of the bitmap file.

-If you want to leave headroom for higher display scaling factors like 300%, for example, you must reduc the maximum size of the bitmaps to approx. 680 x 5460 pixel.
+If you want to leave headroom for higher display scaling factors like 300%, for example, you must reduce the maximum size of the bitmaps to approx. 680 x 5460 pixels.

 Especially with animations that contain a large number of frames, a height of 8192 pixels is easily reached.
 So be careful when creating animations for large objects.